Hack-a-tons/ClipWeaver/README.md

 📜 License

-MIT License © 2025 Denis Bystruev
-You’re free to fork, remix, or integrate this idea into your AI video tools.
+MIT License © 2025 Denis Bystruev, Valerii Egorov You’re free to fork, remix, or integrate this idea into your AI video tools.